EnzoBnl/enzobnl/spark.md

   .reduceByKey(_ + _)
 ```

---> While it adds an additional shuffle, it still reduces the total amount of shuffled data, making the job faster
+- While it adds an additional shuffle it still reduces the total amount of shuffled data, making the job faster.

 ### 7) Exchanges planning (SQL)
 Exchange are carefully optimized by Catalyst and are ordered to be as cheap as possible.